Home Future StudentsCurrent StudentsFaculty & StaffPatientsAlumni

 Click on link for full Newsletter

 Thanks for a great orientation!
 It is such a pleasure to know and work with all of you.
 In an effort to assist you at the University I am experimenting with different ways to get you information both timely and efficiently.
 Please give us feedback as the semester progresses as to what is working.
 With that said, please never hesitate to contact the office with ANY issue or just stop by and say HI.
-Facebook is another avenue that the Scholarship Resource Office is utilizing to reach out to Denver Bound Scholars.
+Facebook is another avenue that the Financial Aid and Scholarship Office is utilizing to reach out to Denver Bound Scholars.

 © The Regents of the University of Colorado, a body corporate.
 All rights reserved.